Applying for Aid - Law

 Steps to Take After You Receive Your Aid Award

-- Make $500 deposit to the Office of the Bursar.
+- Make $500 deposit to the Student Accounts Services.

 - Report aid from outside sources in writing to the Student Financial Services.